 Similar to a course is an online membership.
 This was actually the first passive income method I tried when I had a football blog around a decade ago.

-Let’s use my football blog example.
+Let’s use my football blog as an example.
 I charged users £3 per month for access to tips on selecting their fantasy football squads.

 That’s £75 per hour.